pangz-lab/verusd-web/README.md

 ```

 ### Check the Result
-- Try to access using the browser.
+- Try to access from the browser.
-- Handled by `txController`
+- Request is handled by the custom function `txController`
 <pre>http://localhost:3333/api/v1/tx/91048ebae23b94f7542170bef4055bcf9d37c5b1206ca5db746e4a207174ab45</pre>

-- Handled by `blockController`
+- Request is handled by the custom function `blockController`
 <pre>http://localhost:3333/api/v1/block/1233353</pre>

 <hr/>

 ### 3. Listen to Blockchain Events
-- Listen when a new block or transaction is created.
+- Listen when a new block or transaction is emitted.
 - Run a custom script when an event occur.
 - Customize the data returned to the clients.
 ```typescript